LB broth / LB medium

 Store broth at room temperature.

 - Opening and closing of media should be done in aseptic conditions only.
-Opening in the open air might lead to contamination.

 - Adding agar before adjusting pH might result in mild hydrolysis.